shriyakak/Covid-19-Data-Analysis/README.md

 ```
 python visualize_SIR.py
 ```
+* The Dashboard will run on localhost at port - 8052.
+(Click the link generated after above command)
 * Note: To use the population data for SIR modelling a new dataset file called population.csv is used.
 It is placed under data/population.csv

 <p align='center'>